New York City ethnic enclaves: African American

 In the 1930s, after the Independent Subway System's Eighth Avenue and Fulton Street subways opened, Harlem residents began to leave crowded Harlem for Brooklyn.
-The first neighborhood African Americans moved to in large numbers was Bedford-Stuyvesant, composed of the neighborhoods Bedford, Stuyvesant, Weeksville (which had an established African American community by the time of the New York Draft Riots), and Ocean Hill.
+The first neighborhood African Americans moved to in large numbers was Bedford–Stuyvesant, composed of the neighborhoods Bedford, Stuyvesant Heights, Weeksville (which had an established African American community by the time of the New York Draft Riots), and Ocean Hill.
 From Bedford-Stuyvesant, African Americans moved into the surrounding neighborhoods, including Crown Heights, East New York and Brownsville.
 After World War II, "white flight" occurred, in which predominantly white residents moved to the suburbs and were replaced with minority residents.
 Neighborhoods that experienced this include Canarsie, Flatbush, and East Flatbush.

 Queens also experienced "white flight".
 Jamaica and South Jamaica both underwent ethnic change.
 Some of Queens' African American neighborhoods are housing projects or housing cooperatives, such as Queensbridge and LeFrak City.
 Other African American neighborhoods include Laurelton, Cambria Heights, Hollis, Springfield Gardens, and St. Albans.

 The Bronx experienced white flight, which was mostly confined to the South Bronx and mostly in the 1970s.

 Staten Island is home to the oldest continuously settled free-black community in the United States, Sandy Ground.
 This community along the Southwestern shore of Staten Island was once home to thousands of free-black men and women, who came to Staten Island to work as oystermen.
 Members of this community also settled and established communities on the North Shore, such as West New Brighton and Port Richmond after oyster fishing became scarce in 1916.
 Many African Americans settled in several North Shore communities during the Great Migration, such as Arlington, Mariners Harbor, and New Brighton.
 Although the black community of Staten Island is mostly dispersed throughout the North Shore of the Island, there are several African Americans living on the South Shore.

-Ghanaian

-Many Ghanaian people have settled in Concourse Village in the Bronx since an influx of Ghanaians began in the 1980s and 1990s.
-With over 27,000 in New York City, Ghanaians are the city's largest African immigrant group.
-Most live in the Bronx, Queens, and Brooklyn.
-In Concourse Village, the intersection of Sheridan Avenue and McClellan Street is considered the Ghanaian population's center of commerce, but people also socialize in this intersection.